Strong earnings and confident management support PepsiCo’s share price growth

 • Asia-Pacific Foods: 1.02 billion USD (-2%)

-PepsiCo’s Q1 2025 report highlights the company’s efforts to navigate a challenging environment shaped by global trade disputes, evolving consumer preferences, and ongoing market volatility.
+PepsiCo’s Q1 2025 report demonstrated how the company is navigating challenges amid global trade disputes, shifting consumer preferences, and a volatile market environment.
 Revenue declined by 1.8% year-on-year, with EPS at 1.33 USD, slightly below analysts’ expectations.

 Tariffs notably impacted results, particularly a 10% tariff on soda concentrate imports from Ireland and a 25% duty on aluminium imports.
 These measures increased production costs, compressing margins and prompting the company to revise its 2025 guidance.

-In response to these challenges, PepsiCo is pursuing strategic initiatives aimed at adapting to the current environment.
-The company focuses on products with high added value, smaller packaging, and healthier attributes.
+In response to these challenges, PepsiCo launched strategic initiatives aimed at adapting to current market conditions.
+The company placed emphasis on products with higher added value, smaller packaging formats, and healthier attributes.
 In this context, the acquisition of the Poppi prebiotic soda brand for nearly 2 billion USD stands out, demonstrating PepsiCo’s commitment to expanding its healthy drinks portfolio.

-For Q2 2025, PepsiCo’s management expects low single-digit organic revenue growth and a mid-single-digit increase in EPS in constant currency.
-Performance in North America is projected to improve gradually as the company rolls out its commercial strategies.
-At the same time, the international segment remains a key driver of growth with strong margin expansion.
+For Q2 2025, PepsiCo’s management anticipated low single-digit organic revenue growth and a mid-single-digit increase in EPS in constant currency.
+Gradual improvement was expected in North America, supported by the implementation of ongoing commercial strategies, while the international segment remained a key driver of growth, with pronounced margin expansion.

 Investors reacted negatively to PepsiCo’s Q1 2025 report, with declining sales in North America, particularly in the Quaker Foods division, and the downward revision of the full-year profit forecast as the main factors fuelling investor concerns.
 As a result, PepsiCo stock fell by 5% after the report’s release and continued to decline, extending a downward trend that began after its May 2023 peak.
 Analysts have also revised their estimates downwards.